BinarSkugga/Skugga/README.md

 }
 ```
 Next, you can see the Post method.
 The post annotation works the same as the get.
 The only difference with a post
 method is that the first argument of the method need to ALWAYS be the body.
-Following arguments can be followed by
+Following arguments path parameters.
-path params.

 ## Add filters
 To add filters, you'll need to first tell the server where you store your filter classes.
 This package can be